inwonakng/mega-ace-crowdsource-app/README.md

 #### Running the project
 To run the application locally, the dependencies of the proejct should be installed by running `yarn install` or `npm install` inside the root directory of the frontend proejct.
 Then you can run `yarn start` or `npm run start` in the root folder of the frontend directory to start the application.
 To test integration with a different version of a deployed contract, the values of the creator's account, deployed contract account and deployed contract id must be updated in `index.js` of the `src` folder.

+Alternatively, a live version of the website is avaiable [here](https://mega-ace-crowdsource-app.vercel.app/).
+Google chrome is recommended for the best experience.